BWHIE/hie-botswana/projects/openmrs/README.md

 A few prerequistes are needed to be able to build the dockerfiles.
 These are checked during the build process if they are installed.
 If any of them are not installed, [follow the guide for installing the OpenMRS SDK](https://openmrs.atlassian.net/wiki/spaces/docs/pages/25476136/OpenMRS+SDK) and its dependencies

+> Configure the maven setting found under ~/.m2.setting.xml by including the below in the "profiles" section

+See installation guide: [LINK]

 ### Run the build script

 `./build-openmrs.sh`